 I have developed this list to maximize your success at sketching quickly on location.
 These items are all you need to use my methods.
 So, please leave your other art supplies at home.

-- Aquarelle (water soluble) pencils:, about 9 colors: burnt sienna, olive green, indigo, red, purple, orange, teal, yellow ochre, pink.
+• Aquarelle (water soluble) pencils:, about 8 colors: burnt sienna, olive green, indigo, red, purple, orange, teal, yellow ochre.
 Caran d’Ache Supracolor or Faber-Castell Albrecht Durer are best brands.
-Don’t buy a whole set of pencils, you can save money by getting them individually.

 - a pencil sharpener with container for shavings